Zzzul/generator-docs-next/docs/upgrade-guide.md

     ]
     ```

-    For more info about this changes, [here](#new-features)
+    For additional information on these changes, [go here](#new-features)

-8. When after generating a new module, if you are getting an error below, please read the documentation about new Laravel 11 middleware in controller [here](https://laravel.com/docs/11.x/controllers#controller-middleware)
+8. If you see the following problem after creating a new module, please read the documentation regarding the new Laravel 11 middleware in controller [here](https://laravel.com/docs/11.x/controllers#controller-middleware)

     ![Error middleware](/error-middleware.png)

-    If you are don't need a middleware just simply uncomment those code or using Laravel 10 like middleware below
+    If you don't need a middleware, simply uncomment those codes or use the Laravel 10 like middleware below.

     ```php
     // comment code below